GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 ---
 layout: 'layouts/doc-post.njk'
 title: 'Focus Mode'
-subhead: 'Change the aspect of the current page by clicking the extension toolbar icon.'
+subhead: 'Simplify the styling of the current page by clicking the extension toolbar icon.'
 description: 'Learn how to run code on the current active tab.'
 date: 2022-08-10
 # updated: 2022-06-13